theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 Now, lets combine the above queries to get data for the 3 Dipodomys species from the year 2000 on.
 This time, let’s use IN as one way to make the query easier to understand.
 It is equivalent to saying `WHERE (species_id = "DM") OR (species_id
 = "DO") OR (species_id = "DS")`, but reads more neatly:

-    SELECT * FROM surveys WHERE (year >= 2000) AND (species_id IN ("DM", "DO", "DS"));

     SELECT *
     FROM surveys
     WHERE (year >= 2000) AND (species_id IN ("DM", "DO", "DS"));

 We started with something simple, then added more clauses one by one, testing their effects as we went along.
-For complex queries, this is a good strategy, to make sure you are getting what you want.
+For complex queries, this is a good strategy to make sure you are getting what you want.
 Sometimes it might help to take a subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.

 ##Sorting

 We can also sort the results of our queries by using ORDER BY.
 For simplicity, let’s go back to the species table and alphabetize it by taxa.

+    SELECT *
+    FROM species
-    SELECT * FROM species ORDER BY taxa ASC;
+    ORDER BY taxa ASC;

 The keyword ASC tells us to order it in Ascending order.
 We could alternately use DESC to get descending order.

+    SELECT *
+    FROM species
-    SELECT * FROM species ORDER BY taxa DESC;
+    ORDER BY taxa DESC;

 ASC is the default.

 We can also sort on several fields at once.
 To truly be alphabetical, we might want to order by genus then species.

+    SELECT *
+    FROM species
-    SELECT * FROM species ORDER BY genus ASC, species ASC;
+    ORDER BY genus ASC, species ASC;

-***Exercise: Write a query that returns year, species, and weight in kg from the surveys table, sorted with the largest weights at the top***
+***Exercise 3: Write a query that returns year, species, and weight in kg from the surveys table, sorted with the largest weights at the top***

 ##Order of execution

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
 For example, let’s say we want to order by the species ID, but we only want to see genus and species.

+    SELECT genus, species
+    FROM species
-    SELECT genus, species FROM species ORDER BY taxa ASC;
+    ORDER BY taxa ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.